The Bankrate promise

 First and foremost, put together a rough timeline based on how much you can afford to pay off each month.
-The more you can put towards paying off credit card debt, the better.
+The more you can put towards getting rid of credit card debt, the better.

 Take into account any necessary spending (i.e., house and car payments, grocery staples, childcare) and determine where you can afford to cut back.